wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 New: Optimize node reuse logic using LRU caching algorithm.

+## 0.5.10-fix.1

+Fix: Fix the issue of import errors.

+## 0.5.10-fix.2

+Fix: Fixed the issue of switching themes and importing data without triggering data changes in rich text mode.

+New: Add three new themes.

 ## 0.5.9

 Change: Unified export method format, using `FileReader` instead of `URL.createObjectURL` to convert `blob` data.